camilo56/executing-js-code/README.md

 "A wrong prosses which takes you to the right answer is not a right answer".

+know the Js foundation helps you to write clean and accurate code furthermore makes more easy the debugging process and catch bugs

 ## Step 1: Global Scope, global memory and call Stack

 The first step we make sure is clear is how the js code is compiled(readed, parsed, etc) and executed.